mfisher5/ParticipationNetworks/README.md

 <br>

-#### Definitions
+#### Some Definitions

-**Fisheries** were defined with a data-driven approach.
+Fisheries were defined with a data-driven approach.
 Individual PacFIN fish tickets, representing daily landings from individual vessels, were grouped based on gear type, species composition of catch, and ex-vessel revenue with a métier analysis modified from Fuller et al. (2017).
 This analysis uses the `infomap` algorithm (Rosvall & Berstrom 2008) supplemented with the k-nearest neighbor algorithm.

-**Fishing seasons** for Dungeness crab span two calendar years, and so this analysis uses "crab years;" each crab year spans from November of year 1 through October of year 2.
+Fishing seasons for Dungeness crab span two calendar years, and so this analysis uses "crab years;" each crab year spans from November of year 1 through October of year 2.
 For example, the 2016 crab year represents the 2015-16 fishing season, which begins in November of 2015.

 <br>